metabolismregulation/metabolismregulation.github.io/lists.md

 1. <a href="/tag/">Regulation of triacylglycerol hydrolysis (in preparation)</a>
 1. PKA activation (versions, important for many metabolism regulation pathways)
 1. AMPK activation (versions, important for many metabolism regulation pathways)
+1. Regulation of cortisol synthesis via cAMP signalling (in preparation)
+1. Regulation of cortisol synthesis via calcium signalling (in preparation)
+1. Regulation of pyrimidine biosynthesis via MAPK signalling (in preparation)

 # Reactome-Recon lists